 When you combine a few of these brilliant improvement steps in a so-called Lean initiative you will quite quickly reach a potential savings of 20 million Euros, for example.
 Not quite - the consulting company would, of course like 5 million of this - after all, you need a lot of manpower to streamline the company's work to such an extent.
 But you can have this with pleasure!
 For there is still a saving of 15 million Euro.
 Fantastic!
 We love Lean!

 But what do we do with the 15 million Euros we have saved?
 Well, the average staff costs amount to € 100,000 Euros annually per employee - that is, we can dismiss 150 employees and still achieve the same performance.
+If we don't want to let employees go, we could easily start more projects then.
 Great!
 And that works through simply moving the printer around a bit.
 Money really is practically growing on trees.

 Knowledge work and the toilet